mojadita/matrices/Readme.md

 * `regr_polin` accepts a set of pairs of data and tries to best fit a polynomial of degree specified on the command line.

-This program is copyright (C) 1979-2014 Luis Colorado
+This program is copyright (C) 1979-2020 Luis Colorado
-<lc@luiscoloradosistemas.com> and distribution and use
+<luiscoloradourcola@gmail.com> and distribution and use
-is granted under the GPL license version 3.0
+is granted under the BSD license version 2

-You can get a copy of the GPL document at www.gnu.org.